Australite

 Australites are tektites found in Australia.
 They are mostly dark or black, and have shapes including discs and bowls that are not seen in other tektites.
 NASA used the shape of "flanged button" australites in designing re-entry modules for the Apollo program in the 1960s.

 History

-Indigenous Australians termed australites ooga ("staring eyes"), and they were used as sacred objects or as cutting tools.
+Indigenous Australians from the Diyari group termed australites ooga ("staring eyes"), and they were used as sacred objects or as cutting tools.
 Europeans found out about australites in 1857, when explorer Thomas Mitchell gave naturalist Charles Darwin a mysteriously shaped piece of natural black glass.
 Darwin thought that australites were of volcanic origin due to their similarity to obsidian, volcanic glass.
 Later, australites were called blackfellows' buttons and obsidian bombs.

 One of the first scientists to seriously study australites was Charles Fenner, who saw his first australite in 1907.
 He believed that australites were glass meteorites.